Dubrovnik wears her scars with dignity.

 But these scars are healing.
 Dubrovnik has been reborn in stone and in spirit, which is a message of hope to all.

 - I did a war walk in Dubrovnik with Dubrovnik Walking Tours.
-This one-hour tour operates between May and October and costs 90 HRK (2019 price).
+This one-hour tour operated between May and October.

-- The entrance fee for the Museum of Croatian War of Independence at Fort Imperial is 30 HRK.
-You will need to take the cable car to Mount Srd reach the fort.
+- To reach the Museum of Croatian War of Independence at Fort Imperial take the cable car to Mount Srd.

 - The Memorial Room of the Defenders of Dubrovnik in Palaca Sponza is free.